Head up: information in the driver’s field of view.

 HOW THE HEAD-UP DISPLAY WORKS

-The head-up display is based on the principles of mirror optics plus a full-color display module with a 480 x 240 pixel resolution.
+The head-up display is based on the principles of mirror optics plus a full-colour display module with a 480 x 240 pixel resolution.
 High power LEDs illuminate the display module.
 If a sheet of paper is placed on the cockpit upper shelf, then the image of the paper reflected onto the windshield is seen by the driver on the other side of the windshield.
 The mirror optics used in the head-up display generate an apparent image source which seems to lie considerably below the cockpit.
 The driver sees both the reflection of this apparent image source hovering some two meters away above the engine hood and, at the same time, the real world beyond the windshield.
-The size of the reflection is approximately 21 x 7 centimeters.
+The size of the reflection is approximately 21 x 7 centimetres.
 The image resolution, at over 60 pixels per degree of viewing angle, ensures a high-definition representation.

 In order to prevent drivers from seeing double images, caused by the reflections at the outer and the inner windshield interface surface, a wedge-shaped composite film is affixed to the glass.
 This tilts the outer interface surface towards the inner interface causing the secondary image generated on the outer surface to be brought into line with the primary image.
 This compensatory action depends on the angle of view and has been optimized for a standard driving position.

 AUTOMATIC ADJUSTMENT TO ALL LIGHTING CONDITIONSA light sensor near the vehicle roof upper edge automatically adjusts the head-up display brightness to the background brightness, i.e. to that of the road surface.
 On sunny days, a luminance of 10,000 and more candela per square meter is achievable.
 Since the contrast figure is better than 1.000:1, the system offers a high-quality display even at night.
 The luminance delivers detailed data on the locational and directional dependence of the light flux given off by a source of light.
 It is the photometric measure of that which the human eye perceives as the brightness of any surface.
 Luminance describes the brightness from extensive, two-dimensional light sources.
 The SI unit for luminance is candela per square meter (cd/m²).
 THE HISTORY OF THE HEAD-UP DISPLAY Many engineering developments were kick-started by defense technology before being taken on further – and the head-up display is no exception.
 It originated with the reflex sight, the prototype of which was demonstrated by the Irish optician, Howard Grubb, in 1901.
 The reflex sight reflects an illuminating aiming point into the gunner’s eye via a semi-transparent mirror.
 An optical lens, the collimator, ensures that the aiming mark appears to the gunner in infinity.
 Looking through the semi-transparent mirror, the gunner sees the target and, simultaneously, the aiming mark reflected via the mirror.
 Since the light beam of the reticle falls precisely from the line of sight into the eye, the aiming mark always appears in the right place independently of the position of the eye relative to the sighting device.
 From the 1940s, reflex sights were installed as aiming devices in aircraft.
 Shortly afterwards, additional information was passed to pilots via a front screen projector.
 Today, the head-up display, still reflected into the pilot’s field of view via a second screen, remains the most important display even in many civilian aircraft.
 Also in service are so-called ‘head-mounted’ displays which project the data onto a display attached to the head, a helmet display or video spectacles, for example.
 Camera bright-frame viewfinders also work on the head-up display principle.
 HEAD-UP DISPLAY Category: safety, comfort Function: In addition to seeing the actual road, a virtual image containing vehicle information is reflected into the driver’s field of vision via the windshield.
-Specifications: Head-up display, consisting of: full-color display module, illuminated by high-power LEDs, lens and mirror system, special head-up windshield with wedge-shaped composite film, light sensor near the roof upper edge for adjusting brightness, settings in the instrument cluster menu, pushbutton in the driver’s assistance bar for activating or de-activating the system
+Specifications: Head-up display, consisting of: full-colour display module, illuminated by high-power LEDs, lens and mirror system, special head-up windshield with wedge-shaped composite film, light sensor near the roof upper edge for adjusting brightness, settings in the instrument cluster menu, pushbutton in the driver’s assistance bar for activating or de-activating the system

 Mercedes-Benz head-up display: a virtual image containing vehicle information improves safety and comfort.